Mel Becket

-Melvin Howard "Mel" Becket, (1929 – December 9, 1956) was an American college football and professional Canadian football player, and was one of 62 people who died on Trans-Canada Air Lines Flight 810, on December 9, 1956.
+Melvin Howard Becket, (1929 – December 9, 1956) was an American college football and professional Canadian football player, and was one of 62 people who died on Trans-Canada Air Lines Flight 810, on December 9, 1956.

 Becket played his entire four-year professional football career as a tight end and center for the Saskatchewan Roughriders of the Western Interprovincial Football Union, and his No. 40 jersey is one of eight that has been retired by the club.

 College career

 Becket played college football for the Indiana University Hoosiers from 1947 to 1951.

 Professional career

-Following college, Becket was drafted in the 8th round of the 1952 NFL Draft by the Green Bay Packers.
+Following college, Becket was drafted in the eighth round of the 1952 NFL draft by the Green Bay Packers.
 Becket spurned the NFL and instead signed with the WIFU Saskatchewan Roughriders, where he starred for four years.
 He was named a Western All-Star in 1956, and was on his way back to Regina, Saskatchewan, on Flight 810 after playing in the East–West All-Star game in Vancouver, British Columbia, on December 8, 1956.